aws-clouddevops/jenkins/README.md

 pollSCM: This will check for the commits on github and if there are any commits it will run the job

+### USED TO GET THE PASSWORD

+sudo cat /var/lib/jenkins/secrets/initialAdminPassword

 All the slaves need tohave Java installed as Jenkins is Java based

 ### SonarQube : A tools from sonarqube to help un scanning our code and publishing the result to SonarQube